nspies/svviz2/docs/details.rst

 Genotype likelihood and quality scores
 --------------------------------------

+**Use at your own risk!** Please note that while svviz2 makes some calculations for genotypes, the underlying is extremely simplified and doesn't take into the complexities and heterogeneity of structural variants.
+In particular, the expected ratios of reads supporting the ref and alt alleles are rarely 1:1 (as expected by the model), given that the alleles can differ substantially in size.
+For example, paired-end reads that span a 10bp deletion (ie read1 ends upstream of event and read2 starts downstream) are difficult to assign with any probability to one allele or another.
+However, as the deletion begins to approach the average insert size it becomes much more obvious which allele the read derives from.

 Genotype likelihoods are calculated using a simple Bayesian formula similar to that employed by the GATK (Genome Analysis Toolkit, from the Broad Institute) for genotyping single nucleotide variants.
 Briefly, a prior is defined as:

 .. math::